w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-## Announce the current item
+### Announce the current item

+{::nomarkdown}
+<%= editors_note_start %>
+{:/nomarkdown}

+The following sentence needs a link to a live region description or a short description in the margins.
+Probably also for WAI-ARIA.

+{::nomarkdown}
+<%= editors_note_end %>
+{:/nomarkdown}

 When the current item changes, a WAI-ARIA live region informs screen reader users which item is currently visible.
-Note that the current item does not automatically receive keyboard focus, to allow users to skip over and leave the carousel.
+Note that the current item does not automatically receive keyboard focus, to allow users to skip over more than one slide at once, withough having to navigate back to the previous and next buttons again and again.

 {::nomarkdown}
+<%= editors_note_start %>
+{:/nomarkdown}

+I feel that the following code example needs a bit more context.

+{::nomarkdown}
+<%= editors_note_end %>
+{:/nomarkdown}

+{::nomarkdown}
-<%= code_start('', 'Extend event listeners') %>
+<%= code_start('') %>
 {:/nomarkdown}

 ~~~js